marcelchastain/django-resto/README.md

 ### Low concurrency situations

-You may have several servers for high availability, but still expect a low concurrency on write operations.
+You may have several servers for high availability or read performance, but still expect a low concurrency on write operations.
 This is a common pattern for editorial websites.
-In such circumstances, you can decide not to store a master copy of your media files on the application server, by using `DistributedStorage`.
+In such circumstances, you can decide not to store a master copy of your media files on the application server.
+This behavior is implemented by `DistributedStorage`.

-This trade-off has two consequences:
+Be aware of the consequences:

-- `django_dust` will raise an error if a file can not be uploaded to all media servers.
-You no longer have high availability for write operations.
+- It is very highly discouraged to set `DUST_FATAL_EXCEPTIONS` to `False`, because you could lose uploaded files entirely without an exception.
+As a consequence, you can't have high availability for write operations.
 - Race conditions become possible: if two people upload different files with the same name at the same time, you may randomly end up with one file or the other on each media server.
-- Checking if a file exists becomes more expensive, since it requires an HTTP request.
+- Checking if a file exists becomes more expensive, because it requires an HTTP request.

 ## Setup